 A pilot study of the child sexual abuse data collection template

-Across four areas, the study involved four local authority children’s services, four police forces and six voluntary-sector services.
-While this was a small sample, meaning that the findings are not generalisable, the pilot has highlighted some of the challenges that agencies face in recording and reporting information on CSA cases they work with – and the benefits, in terms of improved data quality and consistency, that they could derive by adopting the template.
+This report presents the findings from a pilot study of the ‘Child sexual abuse data collection template.'
+The study took place across four areas, involving four local authority children’s services, four police forces and six voluntary-sector services.
+The study was designed to test the value and practicability of the template for agencies to collect core data about the nature of child sexual abuse, the people involved in and affected by it, and associated services.
+Whilst the size of the sample means that the findings are not generalisable, the pilot does highlight some of the challenges that agencies face in recording and reporting information on child sexual abuse cases they work with – and the benefits, in terms of improved data quality and consistency, that they could derive by adopting the template.